 - Whiskers change color with age.
 An animal with dark whiskers will develop pale grey or white whiskers as they get older.
-Those with pale whiskers will develop darker whiskers in later life.
+Those with pale whiskers will grow darker whiskers in later life.

-- Cats have 4 rows of whiskers on each cheek, while dogs are varied in number and arrangement.
+- Cats have four rows of whiskers on each cheek, while dogs are varied in number and arrangement.

 - Many animals’ whiskers will grow as long as their body is wide.
 This is especially useful for navigating tight spaces to prevent getting stuck.

 - For cats, almost 40% of their brain is wired to react to areas where whiskers grow.
-Each individual whisker has its own spot on the cat’s brain.
+Each whisker has its spot on the cat’s brain.

-Whiskers are not just cute facial hair; they are far more important than simple appearance.
-Many mammalian species would struggle to communicate, hunt or navigate their environment without their whiskers.
+Whiskers are not just cute facial hair; they are far more essential than simple appearance.
+Many mammalian species would struggle to communicate, hunt or navigate their environment without whiskers.

 DarioCampagner, H.Evans, M., S.E.Loft, M., & S.Petersen, R. (2018).
 What the Whiskers Tell the Brain.
 Neuroscience, 95-108.